luigisaetta/hf-audio-datasets/README.md

 creating, for each original wav file, new versions at 0.9 and 1.1 the original speed.

 ## Wiki
-Some technical details (autorization) are covered in the repo's Wiki.
+Some technical details (autorization, ...) are covered in the repo's Wiki.